Skip to main content

 A. Decision logging

-Decision logging captures the core AI decision pipeline — inputs, outputs, and the context in which decisions were made.
+Decision logging captures the core AI decision pipeline — inputs, outputs, and context.

 What to log

 Input logging.
-Record the full input to the AI system: the raw data (or a reference to it), any preprocessing or transformation applied, and the data source.
-For LLMs, this includes the full prompt (system prompt + user input + retrieved context).
-For classification systems, this includes the raw input and any feature extraction.
+Record the full input to the AI system: raw data (or a reference), preprocessing applied, and data source.

 Output logging.
-Record the model’s complete output: the prediction or generated text, confidence scores or probability distributions, any alternative outputs considered (top-k candidates), and the model version that produced the output.
+Record the model’s complete output: prediction or generated text, confidence scores, alternative candidates (top-k), and model version.

 Context logging.
-Record the operational context: timestamp, requesting user or system, the purpose or task context, any relevant environmental state, and the deployment configuration (model version, system prompt version, tool permissions).
+Record operational context: timestamp, requesting user/system, task purpose, deployment configuration (model version, system prompt version, tool permissions).

 Human review logging.
-If a human reviews or overrides the AI output, record: who reviewed it, when, how long the review took, whether the output was accepted/modified/rejected, and the rationale for any override.
+If a human reviews or overrides, record: who, when, how long, accept/modify/reject decision, and rationale for override.

 Implementation patterns